78th Division Highway

-In 1970, the section from Interstate 81 to the Berks County line opened to traffic.
-It would be the last new section of Interstate 78 to open for 19 years.
+The section from Interstate 81 to the Berks County line opened to traffic in 1970, and it would be the last new section of Interstate 78 to open for 19 years.

 The first exit numbers to appear on the 1975 PennDOT map showed Interstate 78 with mileage based exit numbers, which reappeared in 2001.
 The last time mileage-based exit numbers were shown on Interstate 78 was on the 1978 map.

 Wednesday, February 14, 2007 will be remembered more for the snow and ice storm than romantic evenings for most of eastern Pennsylvania.
 Even those just passing through, or attempting to, on the Interstate won't soon forget Valentine's Day 2007.
-As conditions began to deteriorate with seven inches of snow followed by three inches of ice, several tractor-trailers began to jack-knife and smaller accidents occur which blocked the westbound lanes west of Allentown.
+As conditions began to deteriorate with seven inches of snow followed by three inches of ice, several tractor-trailers began to jack-knife and smaller accidents occur which blocked the westbound lanes near Hamburg.
 PennDOT estimated at one point that hundreds of tractor-trailers were stuck due to conditions, running out of fuel, or fuel freezing.
-More than 130 National Guardsmen began using Humvees and other vehicles around 9 PM to help control traffic, pass out food, blankets, and baby supplies and rescue motorists.
+More than 130 National Guardsmen began using Humvees and other vehicles around 9 PM to help control traffic, pass out food, blankets, and baby supplies.
 Police took fuel and food to some motorists.

 Aerial view of the back-up near PA 100.
 (KYW-TV)